 Ways to reduce energy bills

 Any cutbacks you can make to your energy usage could help soften the blow of increasing bills.
-Some ways to do this are:
+Here are some ways to do this:

 - Lowering your combi boiler's flow temperature – This small tweak can lower your gas bills while still keeping your home warm.
 Find out how to adjust your boiler flow temperature.